 Since drying basil takes up a lot of surface area, get out every dehydrator tray you have.
 We want to lay the leaves in a single layer, with space in between each one so there is plenty of air circulation.

-The dryer the air of the room, the faster the basil will dry.
+The drier the air of the room, the faster the basil will dry.
 So resist the temptation to place it outside.
 Set it to 90 or 95 degrees, and press start.

 I pull everything out and put them on a clean tea towel.
 Start crumbling by hand, however fine you want it to be.

-If you are interesting food preservation, be sure to sign up for access to the printable library, which has a canning planner.
+- If you are interested in food preservation, be sure to sign up for access to the printable library, which has a canning planner.